Petite Etoile

-Petite Etoile (foaled 1956) was a British Thoroughbred racehorse.
-In a career which lasted from June 1958 until September 1961 she won fourteen of her nineteen races and finished second in the other five.
-After showing promising, but unexceptional form in 1958, she improved to be the British Horse of the Year in 1959, winning all six of her races including the Classic 1000 Guineas and Epsom Oaks.
+Petite Etoile (1956 – after 1975) was a British Thoroughbred racehorse.
+In a career which lasted from June 1958 until September 1961, she won fourteen of her nineteen races and finished second in the other five.
+After showing promising, but unexceptional form in 1958, she improved to be the British Horse of the Year in 1959, winning all six of her races, including the Classic 1000 Guineas and Epsom Oaks.
 She remained in training for two further seasons, winning major races including consecutive runnings of the Coronation Cup.

 Background

 Petite Etoile, whose name was French for "Little Star", was a grey filly bred by HH Aga Khan III and his son Prince Aly Khan.
 She was sired by Petition, whose wins included the Eclipse Stakes.
 Petite Etoile's dam, Star of Iran, from whom she inherited her grey coat was a full sister to the Prix de l'Arc de Triomphe winner Migoli.
 As a descendant of Mumtaz Mahal, Petite Etoile was a member of the same branch of Thoroughbred family 9-c which produced Shergar, Oh So Sharp and Risen Star.
 The filly was sent into training with Noel Murless at his Warren Place stables in Newmarket, Suffolk.
 During her racing career, Petite Etoile was a Dapple grey although, like most grey horses, her coat lightened with age.